Reviewed by Dr. Linda Simon MVB MRCVS.

 Trazodone dosage for dogs and the administration regimen depends on the condition of your pup and the nature of anxiety it’s suffering from.
 For example, dogs suffering from ongoing anxiety may need daily or twice daily medicating, while those with acute stress (like a response to fireworks) may benefit from a one-off prescription.

 However, vets recommend a dosage between 3mg and 15mg for every pound of dog weight within 24 hours.
 For example, a dog that weighs 20 pounds will need 60-300mg of trazodone per day.
 As you can see, there is a huge range and your vet is best placed to advise you on what dose your dog would do best on.
+It can be take with food or on an empty stomach.

 The medication may subject your dog to mild, and in rare cases, severe side effects.
 Similarly, dogs using trazodone also sometimes suffer withdrawal signs at the end of the treatment.
 As a result, your vet will advise you to wean off your dog gradually rather than stopping the dosage abruptly to avoid withdrawal symptoms.